habc0d3r/JS-Crash-Course/contents.md

 ### 35. Prototypal Inheritance ✅

 To pass parent's features or properties to their children with the help of prototype is called prototypal inheritance.
+Properties of parent don't directly get inherited by child but comes through prototype only, hence prototypal inheritance.

 ```javascript
 var Human = {